 How big are your groups?

-The numbers can vary depending on the walk but are usually between 10 and 25.
+The numbers can vary depending on the walk but are usually between 10 and 20.
 Generally, we have extra staff to help ensure that we all stay together and we walk at a pace to suit the whole group.
-You need to book onto a walk via our bookings page and, as some of our walks are very popular, we recommend that you book early.
+You need to book onto a walk via our bookings page https://strollswithpoles.com/shop/

 Can I use trekking poles for Nordic walking?

-No. They have a different grip and strap from Nordic walking poles and this makes it difficult to master the correct Nordic walking technique.
-If you are unsure if your poles are Nordic walking poles, please contact us for advice.
+Unfortunately not.
+They have a different grip and strap from Nordic Walking poles and this makes it difficult to master the correct Nordic Walking technique.
+If you are unsure if your poles are Nordic Walking poles, please contact us for advice.

 I’d like to buy my own poles – can you recommend what I should buy and where I can buy them?

-Yes we can recommend what type of poles would be best for you so just speak to your instructor or contact us for advice.
-There are lots of factors to take into consideration – where you’ll be walking, whether you want to travel with your poles, how much you are planning to use them etc.
+Yes we can recommend what type of poles would be best for you.
+There are lots of factors to take into consideration – where you’ll be walking, whether you want to travel with your poles, how much you are planning to use them etc. We have poles available to purchase.

 I want to cancel my walk.
 How do I do this?